Awareness Day resource list for Child Traumatic Stress.

 This HRSA issue brief offers health centers an introduction to providing trauma-informed care for HIV-positive men who have sex with men (MSM).
 The overall aims are to help health center staff understand the disproportionate prevalence of trauma and stress-related disorders among HIV-positive MSM, recognize the relationship of trauma to overall health and decreased engagement in primary care among HIV-positive MSM, and apply promising practices in trauma-informed care to improve engagement of HIV-positive MSM in behavioral health and primary care.

-SAMHSA/HRSA Center for Integrated Health Solutions (CIHS)
+Center of Excellence for Integrated Health Solutions (CIHS)

 This is a national resource for technical assistance on the bi-directional integration of care (primary care in behavioral health settings and behavioral health in primary care settings).
-Please note a wealth of resources and tools on these relevant webpages:

 Taking Care of Yourself and Others Following a Tragic or Traumatic Event